kathryndunphy/Catador/README.md

 PHASE ONE

-- Create User Account that can customize cigars
+- Create User Account that can customize cigars.

 ## Websites